bmrf/tron/README.md

 1. **DISM image check & repair**: Microsoft utility for checking the Windows Image Store (sort of a more powerful System File Checker).
 Windows 8 and up only

-2. **Registry permissions reset**: Grant `SYSTEM` and `Administrator` users full permissions on HKLM, HKCU, and HKCR hives.
-This is an add-only permissions operation (does not remove any permissions).
-Use the `-srr` flag skips this operation

-3. **Filesystem permissions reset**: Grant `SYSTEM` and `Administrator` users full permissions on everything in the `%WinDir%` directory tree.
-Use the `-sfr` flag skips this operation

-4. **[System File Checker](https://support.microsoft.com/en-us/kb/929833)**: Microsoft utility for checking the filesystem for errors and attempting to repair if found.
+2. **[System File Checker](https://support.microsoft.com/en-us/kb/929833)**: Microsoft utility for checking the filesystem for errors and attempting to repair if found.
 Tron runs this on Windows Vista and up only (XP and below require a reboot)

-5. **chkdsk**: Checks disk for errors and schedules a chkdsk with repair at next reboot (marks volume dirty) if errors are found
+3. **chkdsk**: Checks disk for errors and schedules a chkdsk with repair at next reboot (marks volume dirty) if errors are found

-6. **Disable Windows "telemetry"**: Disable Windows "telemetry" (user tracking), Windows 7 and up only.
+4. **Disable Windows "telemetry"**: Disable Windows "telemetry" (user tracking), Windows 7 and up only.
 Tron removes the "bad" updates Microsoft pushed to Windows 7/8/8.1 systems after the Windows 10 release.
 These updates backport the surveillance/spyware functions that are by default present in Windows 10.
 See the code ([Win7/8/8.1](https://github.com/bmrf/tron/blob/master/resources/stage_4_repair/disable_windows_telemetry/purge_windows_7-8-81_telemetry.bat), [Win10](https://github.com/bmrf/tron/blob/master/resources/stage_4_repair/disable_windows_telemetry/purge_windows_10_telemetry.bat)) to see exactly which KB's are removed.
 Tron also stops and deletes the `DiagTrack` ("Diagnostics Tracking Service") service.
 If the system is running Windows 10, Tron does a more in-depth disabling of the Windows telemetry features, including automatically applying all the immunizations from the [Spybot Anti-Beacon](https://www.safer-networking.org/spybot-anti-beacon/) and [O&O ShutUp10](https://www.oo-software.com/en/shutup10) tools.
 Go over the code in `\tron\resources\stage_4_repair\disable_windows_telemetry\` to see exactly what is removed and disabled.
 NOTE: This section takes a LONG time to run, DO NOT CANCEL IT.
 Use the -str switch to just turn telemetry off instead of removing it

-7. **Disable Windows 10 upgrade**: Disables the Windows 10 upgrade nagger on Windows 7/8/8.1 by flipping the appropriate registry switches.
+5. **Disable Windows 10 upgrade**: Disables the Windows 10 upgrade nagger on Windows 7/8/8.1 by flipping the appropriate registry switches.
 Users can still manually upgrade the machine if they desire, but it will no longer nag via the system tray, auto-download, or auto-install Windows 10 without their permission

-8. **Network repair**: Tron performs minor network repair.
+6. **Network repair**: Tron performs minor network repair.
 Specifically it runs these commands: `ipconfig /flushdns`, `netsh interface ip delete arpcache`, `netsh winsock reset catalog`

-9. **File extension repair**: Tron repairs most default file extensions with a batch file that loops through a series of registry files stored in `\tron\resources\stage_4_repair\repair_file_extensions\`
+7. **File extension repair**: Tron repairs most default file extensions with a batch file that loops through a series of registry files stored in `\tron\resources\stage_4_repair\repair_file_extensions\`

 ## STAGE 5: Patch